Vyral/mark-callender/_posts/2023-02-13-checking-out-an-awesome-new-restaurant.md

 {% include excerpt.html %}

-Continuing my series on highlighting great local businesses, I am excited to feature Willy’s on the Water today!
+Continuing my series on highlighting great local businesses, I am excited to feature [Willy’s on the Water](https://www.willymccoys.com/){: target="_blank" rel="noopener"} today!
 I was fortunate enough to get to talk to the owner, Korey Bannerman, about the restaurant and the awesome things coming up once the weather warms up.&nbsp;

 First, Korey got started in the restaurant business when he was working in real estate.
 Now he owns eight restaurants, all of which have been a great success.
 Willy’s on the Water is his newest one, which opened up right before Thanksgiving.&nbsp;